rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-In the next part, you will define the authentication API.
+Great!
+You have initialized firebase in your application.
+In the next part, you will define the interface for the firebase API which will be consumed by your React components.

 {{% chapter_header "Firebase's Authentication API" "firebase-authentication" %}}

-In the previous section, you have created a firebase project on the official firebase website and allowed the authentication with email and password.
+In the previous section, you have created a firebase project on the official firebase website and enabled the authentication with email and password.
 Now you will implement the authentication API.
-You can read up all functionlities that are exposed by the API in the firebase documentation.
-Let's start to implement the interface that is used later on in our React components.
-Initially, import the previously instantiated auth object form the configuration file.
+You can read up all functionlities that are exposed by the API in the official firebase documentation.

+Initially, import the previously instantiated auth object form the firebase configuration file.

 In *src/firebase/auth.js* file: